foss-trials/uptime-kuma/README.md

 <img src="https://louislam.net/uptimekuma/3.jpg" width="400" alt="" />

-## Motivation
+## 💡 Motivation

-- I was looking for a self-hosted monitoring tool like "Uptime Robot", but it is hard to find a suitable one.
-One of the closest ones is statping.
-Unfortunately, it is not stable and no longer maintained.
+- I was looking for a self-hosted monitoring tool like "Uptime Robot", but it was hard to find a suitable one.
+One of the closest ones was statping.
+Unfortunately, it was not stable and is no longer maintained.
 - Wanted to build a fancy UI.
-- Learn Vue 3 and vite.js.
+- Learn Vue 3 and Vite.js.
 - Show the power of Bootstrap 5.
 - Try to use WebSocket with SPA instead of a REST API.
 - Deploy my first Docker image to Docker Hub.